bugsounet/screen/README.md

 - `turnOffDisplay` - Should the display turn off after timeout?
 - `ecoMode` - send a notification to hide all module after timeout?
 - `displayCounter` - send a notification with count-down before sleeping
+- `displayBar` - send a notification with actual count since start (for progress bar)
 - `detectorSleeping` - send a notification to manage detector when screen is off
 - `governorSleeping` - send a notification to manage governor when screen is off
 - `rpi4` -  rpi4 support (use dpms)